 In the Database tool window ( ), right-click a schema or a table and select Import Data from File.

-Navigate to the file that contains delimiter-separated values and press Open.
+Navigate to the file that contains delimiter-separated values and double-click it.

 Restore a full data dump for MySQL and PostgreSQL